 The Nomination and Remuneration Committee has 3 members, comprised of two independent Directors and the Non-Executive Chairman.
-Following the appointment of Mr David Singleton (previously Independent Chair of the Nomination & Remuneration Committee) as CEO in April 2016, the Committee members are:
+The Committee members are:

 - Mr Jim McDowell (Committee Chair)

 - Mr Giles Everist

 - Mr John Rothwell AO

 The Committee reviews and makes recommendations to the Board in relation to candidates for vacant Board positions, remuneration of Directors and key executives, Board evaluation processes and succession planning.